 Employers will then need to consider which workers will also be 'jobholders'.
 Jobholders are those workers:

 - working or ordinarily working in Great Britain – if there is any uncertainty the Regulator suggests a good rule of thumb is to consider whether the worker is entitled to the minimum wage;

 - earning between £5,876 and £45,000 (as at 2017/18).
 Earnings include salary, commission, bonuses, overtime, statutory sick pay and maternity, paternity and adoption pay.
 These amounts will be reviewed each year.

 The auto-enrolment requirements only apply to 'eligible jobholders'.
 These are jobholders aged between 22 and the state pension age who earn more than £10,000 (as at 2017/18).

 Employers will need to monitor the earnings of workers earning below the income tax threshold over a rolling 12 month period.
 A spike in earnings may result in a jobholder needing to be auto-enrolled.
 This may happen if the jobholder is paid a bonus or overtime.

 Eligible jobholders who are not already enrolled in a pension scheme which meets the minimum requirements will need to be automatically enrolled in such a scheme within one month of becoming eligible.
 Once enrolled, employers must continue to contribute for as long as the worker earns, even if his earnings dip below the income tax threshold.

-Jobholders under 22 or over the state pension age who pay tax, and those who earn between £5,772 and the income tax threshold, can choose to join the scheme even though they are not eligible for auto-enrolment.
+Jobholders under 22 or over the state pension age who pay tax, and those who earn between £5,876 and £10,000, can choose to join the scheme even though they are not eligible for auto-enrolment.
 The employer will need to make contributions for those workers.

 Employers can postpone the automatic enrolment process for three months, but they will need to tell workers they are doing so.
 Workers can choose to join the scheme during this period if they wish.
 Employers with short-term temporary workers could consider using this option.